 Anxiety is all-consuming.
 It causes your thoughts to race, sometimes causing you to lose sight over the root cause of what caused the anxiety in the first place.
 It can begin with being nervous about having a sore throat, to worried about possibly having strep, to a sudden panic that you’re going to die.

-Where does yoga come into play in this?
-Well a common form of treatment for anxiety is medication.
+A common form of treatment for anxiety is medication.
 However, while medications may help a little bit, it can also cause terrible side effects.
 The mind and body are connected, so while medication may help in slowing down your mind, it can also slow down your body, causing intense fatigue and other symptoms.
 Yoga will treat the mind and the body at the same time.
 It’s important to practice yoga daily to aid anxiety, as anxiety doesn’t just go away any easier than any disease would.
 It needs to be consistently treated, and you’re always at risk of relapsing.
 However, by practicing yoga, even for a short period each day, you are training your mind and body to handle anxiety symptoms at any given moment.

 Again, the mind and body are inseparable.
 If you’re feeding your mind worrisome thoughts, you’ll feel it throughout your body through sweating, pacing, or whatever it may be.
 It’s the nervous system that gives us that “on edge” feeling and really amplifies our anxiety.
 Yoga helps to calm the nervous system, which helps calm the remainder of the mind and body.
 Yoga also helps with aspects like posture.
 If we walk around with shrugged shoulders all the time, we’ll feel more anxious in our mind and body.
 It’s the same way as when we’re told if we want to be confident we should stand up straight and tall and exude confidence.
 There’s truth to that- the way we hold ourselves affect our emotions.
 Yoga helps to open our hearts and create better form that will leave us feeling better than we were before.